videolan/x265/doc/reST/cli.rst

 	where %hu are unsigned 16bit integers and %u are unsigned 32bit integers.
 The SEI includes X,Y display primaries for RGB channels and white point (WP) in units of 0.00002 and max,min luminance (L) values in units of 0.0001 candela per meter square.
-(HDR)
+Applicable for HDR content.

 	Example for a P3D65 1000-nits monitor, where G(x=0.265, y=0.690),
 	B(x=0.150, y=0.060), R(x=0.680, y=0.320), WP(x=0.3127, y=0.3290),